 ThreatExchange is a simple-to-use platform that supports signal sharing among predefined groups of members in a secure, privacy-compliant, and automated way.
 Today, ThreatExchange (aka TX or TE) is used by multiple companies to share signals on a variety of topics intended to prevent real world harm.
-Some examples of how TX is currently used include sharing malware, phishing scams, and terrorism signals with the goal of helping all participating organizations these tackle problems based on their terms of service.
+Some examples of how TX is currently used include sharing malware, phishing scams, and terrorism signals with the goal of helping all participating organizations tackle these problems based on their terms of service.

 ThreatExchange supports three core concepts: signals (aka ThreatIndicators), descriptions of signals (aka ThreatDescriptors), and visibility of signals.
 These three concepts allow a group of members to share signals, react to and describe signals other members upload, and decide individually on how a signal aligns with their policies.

 Signal sharing is a tactic to prevent harm on the internet where platforms work together to combat global threats like malware, terrorism, and other harmful content.
 Platforms help each other by sharing signals from content that they found and labeled on their platform.
 For example, Platform A might find a video of terrorism on their platform.
 By sharing the hash of that video (a type of signal) with Platform B, Platform B can find and review that video, which they might have otherwise missed.
 By sharing signals, the platforms can compound their individual trust & safety efforts and prevent more harm faster.

 Signal Sharing is NOT a way for platforms to align on content policies or to coordinate on what content they remove.
 Each platform reviews content independently according to its own community standards policies and takes actions according to those standards.